Ideas-on-Stage/ideasonstage.com/content/news/2018-10-10-5-speaking-lessons-from-president-macron.en.md

 ![The two-headed match](/img/news/slide-double-headed-match.001.jpeg)

 Think of a sentence like a two-headed match.
 It should begin powerfully, like striking the head of a match causing it to burst into flame.
 Then, keep your message burning, ensuring nobody switches off.
-And finally, at the end, when a typical match or dull statement would sizzle out into silence, suddenly and surprisingly, it reignites in flame.
+And finally, at the end, when a typical match or dull statement would normally sizzle out into silence, suddenly and surprisingly, it reignites in flame!

 This analogy goes for any presentation.
 Start strong, and finish with a flourish.